TaskChampion

 The response is determined as described above.
 The not-found response is 404 NOT FOUND.
 The gone response is 410 GONE.
 Neither has a response body.

 On success, the response is a 200 OK.
 The version's history segment is returned in the response body, with content-type application/vnd.taskchampion.history-segment.
 The version ID appears in the X-Version-Id header.
+The requested parent version ID appears in the X-Parent-Version-Id header.
 The response body may be encoded, in accordance with any Accept-Encoding header in the request.

 On failure, a client should treat a 404 NOT FOUND as indicating that it is up-to-date.
 Clients should treat a 410 GONE as a synchronization error.
 If the client has pending changes to send to the server, based on a now-removed version, then those changes cannot be reconciled and will be lost.
 The client should, optionally after consulting the user, download and apply the latest snapshot.